Sharp Eigenfunction Bounds on the Torus for large $p$: A sharp argument

 \end{proof}

 Now we import a bound for the error term.

 \begin{proposition} We have

 \end{proposition} This is a direct consequence of (2.15) in \cite{bourgainTorusEFunc1993}, taking $Q\sim 2^s\sim N$.
-Note that \Cref{3: KQsLinftyBoundProp} would imply $\lpn{K_{err}}{\infty}\lesssim N^{\frac{d}{2}}$, and so the reader may wonder why are are not trying to improve \eqref{3: KQsLinftyBoundEqn} using cancellation like is done in cited works.
-The reason is subtle and will be fully elaborated on in \Cref{4 SubSectionFailureToImprove} in the context of motivating computations.
-For now, we say we need estimates that hold for all $Q$, and the improved estimates in \cite{bourgainDemeterDiscreteRestrictImprovements2013} only hold for $Q\geq N^{c}$ for small $c>0$ if $N^\eps$ errors are intolerable.
-As the error term is essentially the case $Q\sim N$, there is no harm having an $\eps$ loss there.
+Note that \Cref{3: KQsLinftyBoundProp} would imply $\lpn{K_{err}}{\infty}\lesssim N^{\frac{d}{2}}$.
+Such improvements are not obvious for \eqref{3: KQsLinftyBoundEqn} using cancellation like is done in cited works because of our intolerance of $\eps$-losses.
+This will be discussed more a the end of Section 4, but the improved estimates in \cite{bourgainDemeterDiscreteRestrictImprovements2013} only hold for $Q\geq N^{c}$ for small $c>0$.
+As the error term is essentially the case $Q\sim N$, there is no harm having an $\eps$-loss in $N$ or $2^s$ there.
+The main term in $Q\sim 1$.
 Our pursuit of sharp estimates often limits us to only using the trivial bounds for exponential sums; finding a way around this would improve the results presented here.
 A similar restriction appears in the proof of the next proposition.

 It will also be beneficial to compute the magnitude of the Fourier transform of $K_{Q,s}$.
 Such an estimate can be used in two ways, for proving $L^2\rightarrow L^2$ bounds or for a specific argument involving level sets.
 In this section we will use the latter.
 In the following estimates, it is important again that no $\eps$-losses appear in the parameters $N$ and $2^s$.